leoschwarz/opensim-protocol/surface.md

 This spec describes how surface information (land elevation, water, etc) is encoded.

 ## Geometry
+Terrain data of a region is encoded in patches of either size 16x16m (normal regions) or 32x32m (large regions).
+Furthermore all regions have a square shape.
+→ TODO: The OpenSim code (`TerrainData.cs`) doesn't really mention 32x32m patch sizes at all?
+        → Mentions in `TerrainCompressor.cs`, especially `CreatePatchFromTerrainData`.
+→ TODO: The OpenSim code (`TerrainCompressor.cs`) provides better documentation than the viewer.

 Each surface entity describes a square shape region.
 A surface can have up to 8 optional neighbors in all directions (N, NE, E, SE, S, SW, W, NW).